The roles of bulk and surface thermodynamics in the selective adsorption of a confined azeotropic mixture: Methods

-For our current purpose, we have introduced hyper-DFT in order to systematically derive a mean-field treatment for attractive interactions, in the same spirit as LMFT developed by Weeks and co-workers \cite{weeksRolesRepulsiveAttractive1998, weeksSelfConsistentTreatmentRepulsive1995, remsingLongrangedContributionsSolvation2016}.
-To this end, we introduce a short-ranged reference system, with pairwise interactions $u_{0,\alpha\eta}(r)$.
-For this reference system, we seek the set of one-body potentials $\{\phi_{{\rm R},\alpha}\}$ such that the resulting equilibrium one-body densities satisfy $\rho_{{\rm R},\alpha}(\mbf{r}) = \rho_\alpha(\mbf{r})$ for all $\alpha$, where the subscript `R' indicates properties pertaining to the reference system.
+To describe the structure and thermodynamics of this system in a density functional framework, we will adopt \tcr{an LMFT-based approach to neural cDFT, which we refer to as ``neural LMFT'' for convenience.
+In LMFT, as developed by Weeks and co-workers \cite{weeksRolesRepulsiveAttractive1998, weeksSelfConsistentTreatmentRepulsive1995, remsingLongrangedContributionsSolvation2016}, a short-ranged reference system with pairwise interactions $u_{0,\alpha\eta}(r)$ is introduced.
+For this reference system, we then seek the set of one-body potentials $\{\phi_{{\rm R},\alpha}\}$ such that the resulting equilibrium one-body densities satisfy $\rho_{{\rm R},\alpha}(\boldsymbol{r}) = \rho_\alpha(\boldsymbol{r})$ for all $\alpha$, where the subscript `R' indicates properties pertaining to the reference system.}